unexpectedjs/unexpected-check/documentation/assertions/function/to-be-valid-for-all.md

 Something is failing for the empty string input.
 The problem is that the regular expression in the encoder does not match the empty string.
-This would probably also have been found in a unit test case, but these edge cases are easily fund using property based testing.
+This would probably also have been found in a unit test, but these edge cases are easily found using property based testing.
 Imagine more complex scenarios where code only fails for the null character, these cases might be harder to come up with while doing normal unit testing.

 You can supply as many generators as you want.
 My examples are using [chance-generators](https://github.com/sunesimonsen/change-generators) but you